aserto-dev/java-directory/examples/README.md

 ### Using [topaz](https://topaz.sh)

-There is **no** configuration is required when connecting to a **local** topaz directory instance.
+No configuration is required when connecting to a **local** topaz directory instance.

-By default the examples use `localhost:9292` as the host and port to connect to.
+By default, the examples use `localhost:9292` as the host and port.

-When connecting to a remote topaz directory instance, you need to provide the host address and port, by setting the respective environment variables.
+When connecting to a remote topaz directory instance, you must provide the host address and port by setting the respective environment variables.

 ```
 export ASERTO_DIRECTORY_HOST=<host name>